jwarz/data-scientists-tools/intermediate_r/readme.md

 out 5 times as well.
 These times are gathered in the vectors `login` and `logout`, which are already defined in the workspace.

-**Instructions:**
+**Steps**

--   Calculate the difference between the two vectors `logout` and `login`, i.e. the time the user was online in each independent session.
+1. Calculate the difference between the two vectors `logout` and `login`, i.e. the time the user was online in each independent session.
 Store the result in a variable `time_online`.
--   Inspect the variable `time_online` by printing it.
+2. Inspect the variable `time_online` by printing it.
--   Calculate the total time that the user was online.
+3. Calculate the total time that the user was online.
 Print the result.
--   Calculate the average time the user was online.
+4. Calculate the average time the user was online.
 Print the result.

-**Solution:**

 ``` r
 # login and logout are already defined in the workspace